Risk Factors Dashboard

 Catastrophic events, including events associated with climate change, may disrupt our business and adversely affect our financial condition and results of operations.

-Our stock price may be volatile and your investment could lose value.
+Our stock price has been volatile and your investment could lose value.Our stock price may be volatile and your investment could lose value.

-Our stock price has been and may continue to be volatile and subject to fluctuations.
+Our stock price has been, and may continue to be, volatile and subject to fluctuations.
 All factors described in this Part I, Item 1A of this report, some of which are beyond our control, may affect our stock price, including:

-•shortfalls in our results or shortfalls, changes to estimates, recommendations or expectations in guidance we provide or provided by financial analysts about our revenue, margins, earnings, annualized recurring revenue, growth rates or other key performance metrics;
+•shortfalls or declines in our results or shortfalls, changes to estimates, recommendations or expectations in guidance we provide or provided by financial analysts about our revenue, margins, earnings, annualized recurring revenue, growth rates or other key performance metrics;

 •changes in investor and analyst valuation models for our stock;